sirmarcel/cmlkit/README.md

 ### Where is the documentation?

-At the moment, I don't think it's feasible for me to maintain separate written docs, and I believe that auto-generated docs are basically a worse version of just looking at the formatted source on Github or in your text editor.
+At the moment, I don't think it's feasible for me to maintain separate written docs, and I believe that purely auto-generated docs are basically a worse version of just looking at the formatted source on Github or in your text editor.
 So I *highly* encourage to take a look there!

 Most submodules in `cmlkit` have their own `README.md` documenting what's going on in them, and all "outside facing" classes have extensive docstrings.
 I hope that's sufficient!
 Please feel free to file an issue if you have any questions.